Bramshill House: Legends

 In addition, Bramshill House was cited by the historian William Page as a possible location for the Legend of the Mistletoe Bough, a ghost story associated with several English country mansions.
 This legend tells of a bride who supposedly hid in a wooden chest during a game of hide and seek on her wedding night.
-In the case of Bramshill House, the story has it that this happened at Christmas time, and that the bride was found fifty years later still wearing her wedding dress and with a sprig of mistletoe in her hand; the chest is on display in the entrance hall.
+In the case of Bramshill House, the story has it that this happened at Christmas time, and that the bride's skeleton was found in the chest fifty years later still wearing her wedding dress and with a sprig of mistletoe in her hand; the chest is on display in the entrance hall.

 The woman is sometimes identified as John Cope's daughter Anne, who married Hugh Bethell of Yorkshire.
 An alternative claim is that she was Genevre Orsini, who was married in 1727, and that her ghost came to Bramshill from Italy together with the chest.
 In his monograph on the house, the Victorian writer Sir William Cope preferred this theory and added that the chest on display was not the original, which had been proved large enough by "a woman of comely proportions" who had tested it by lying down in it, but which had been taken away by Sir Denzil Cope's widow in 1812.

 The ghost of the bride is referred to as the White Lady, and she is said by Legg to haunt the Fleur de Lys room.
 According to Legg, Michael I of Romania asked to be moved to another room during a stay there, in order to not be disturbed by the young woman in white who passed through his bedroom every night.

 An old man with a grey beard, thought by Legg to be the father or husband of the White Lady, is reported to stare through windows and at the Mistletoe Chest.